Digital-Placemaking/kinesis-iq-frontend/README.md

 ### RLS Policy Enforcement

 Row Level Security policies enforce data isolation at the database level.
-Every table with tenant-specific data includes a tenant_id column and corresponding RLS policies.
-Policies check that the current_tenant_id() matches the row's tenant_id, preventing unauthorized data access.
+Every table with tenant-specific data includes a `tenant_id` column and corresponding RLS policies.
+Policies check that the `current_tenant_id()` matches the row's `tenant_id`, preventing unauthorized data access.

 RLS policies also consider user roles.
 Staff members have limited permissions, while owners and admins have full access to their tenant's data.
 Policies are defined in SQL and enforced by Supabase PostgreSQL automatically.